 We had to get takeaways one day, and not wanting to face another pizza, I decided to try Gnocchi Al Forno.
 What a revelation!
-I was an instant convert.
-So easy yet so delicious.
-I had to experiment with a few variations of my own.
+Adding shiitake mushrooms contributed an earthy complexity to this great dish.

 Gnocchi Al Forno with mushrooms

 - 500 g gnocchi (I like the potato sweet potato, carrot version)